CodePushGo/website/src/content/blog/en/how-cicd-tools-trigger-ota-updates.md

 }
 ```

-Capgo uses semantic versioning with build identifiers like `2025.02.12-a1b2c3d` for precise update tracking.
+CodePushGo uses semantic versioning with build identifiers like `2025.02.12-a1b2c3d` for precise update tracking.
 This makes it easier to manage and monitor your app's update lifecycle.

 ## Creating OTA Update Pipelines

-Once you've set up Capgo in your Capacitor environment, the next step is linking it with CI/CD tools to automate update delivery.
+Once you've set up CodePushGo in your Capacitor environment, the next step is linking it with CI/CD tools to automate update delivery.
 This ensures updates are handled securely and efficiently while keeping your app stable.

 ### Webhook Setup for Auto-Updates